Rice sparks Boise State past No. 18 San Diego State, 66-60 - WHIZ News

 San Diego State (23-6, 14-3), which had already claimed a share of the conference crown with its buzzer-beating win over New Mexico on Saturday, failed to hold onto a late nine-point lead.

+“We played pretty good for three quarters of the game, but with five minutes to go, Boise stepped their game up,” San Diego State coach Brian Dutcher said.
+“Sometimes in basketball you don’t get what you deserve, but tonight we got what we deserved.
+We didn’t execute down the stretch.
+Part of that’s on us, but part of that’s on Boise State and its well-coached Leon Rice team that came away with a big win today.”

-With the Aztecs staked to a comfortable 60-52 lead with 4:48 remaining, Rice took over.
+With the Aztecs staked to a comfortable 60-52 lead with 4:48 remaining, Max Rice took over.

 Playing in what could be his final home game on senior night, Rice hit a free throw before sinking a trio of 3-pointers to give Boise State a 62-60 lead, its first since the 17:01 mark of the second half.